Oscar Wiesel

+Oscar Wiesel (Оскар Оскарович Визель; August 20, 1864 - September 27, 1918) was a Russian diplomat.
+He was also a researcher of Norway, the founder of the Saami collection of the Russian Museum of Ethnography, and acting state councillor.

 Family

-Oscar Wiesel descended from the German-Austrian Wiesel family.
+Wiesel descended from the German-Austrian Wiesel family.

-Father – Oskar Borisovich Wiesel (Wiesel Oscar Sigismund), was born in Russia in 1826, graduated from Prince Bezborodko's Gymnasium of Higher Learning in Nizhyn (currently Nizhyn Gogol State University), worked in the Russian Ministry of Finance, repeatedly visited Berlin, Amsterdam, and Paris on behalf of Tsars Alexander II and Alexander III, Acting State Councillor.
+His father, Oskar Borisovich Wiesel (Wiesel Oscar Sigismund), was born in Russia in 1826.
+He graduated from Prince Bezborodko's Gymnasium of Higher Learning in Nezhin.
+He worked in the Ministry of Finance and visited Berlin, Amsterdam, and Paris many times on behalf of the Emperors Alexander II and Alexander III.
+He also served as acting state councillor.

-Mother – Marie Christine de Pointin was born in 1835.
-Her father Fransois de Pointin who had family roots from the French province of Picardy was born at Louis XVIII's court in exile in Warsaw.
-He was notable for building the silver iconostasis of the Kazan Cathedral (St. Petersburg) and was awarded the Order of St. Anna by graf Yuliy Pompeevich Litte (ital., Giulio Renato de Litta Visconti Arese).
+Wiesel's mother, Marie Christine de Pointin, was born in 1835.
+Her father, Fransois de Pointin, had family roots in the French province of Picardy.
+Pointin was born at Louis XVIII's court while in exile in Warsaw.
+He was known for building the silver iconostasis of the Kazan Cathedral (St. Petersburg) and was awarded the Order of St. Anna by graf Yuliy Pompeevich Litte (ital., Giulio Renato de Litta Visconti Arese).

-Spouse - Marianna Pavlovna Kosagovskaya, daughter of Pavel Pavlovich Kosogovski, the governor of Vitebsk, Odessa, Kursk and Poltava.
+Wiesel's wife, Marianna Pavlovna Kosagovskaya, was the daughter of Pavel Pavlovich Kosogovski, who was the governor of Vitebsk, Odessa, Kursk and Poltava.

-Brother - Emil Anton Joseph Wiesel (1 March 1866, Saint Petersburg – 2 May 1943, Leningrad) – a painter, museum curator and a board member of the Imperial Academy of Arts, Russia (since 1914), organizer of international art exhibitions, councilor of Hermitage and Russian Museum and Legion of Honour holder.
-During soviet times he was an expert in Russian and Western fine arts and sculpture in the Glavnauka (central administrative board of science, science-artistic and museum institutions) museum department.
+Wiesel's brother, Emil Anton Joseph Wiesel (March 1, 1866 in Saint Petersburg – May 2, 1943 in Leningrad), was a painter, museum curator and a board member of the Imperial Academy of Arts, Russia (since 1914), organizer of international art exhibitions, a councillor of the Hermitage and the Russian Museum, and a Legion of Honour holder.
+During soviet times, he was an expert in Russian and Western fine arts and sculpture in the Glavnauka (central administrative board of science, science-artistic and museum institutions) museum department.